The King in Yellow: Stories

-Camilla: (Terrified, aside to Cassilda) No mask?
-No mask!

-It is also stated, in "The Repairer of Reputations", that the final moment of the first act involves the character Camilla's "agonized scream and [...] awful words echoing through the dim streets of Carcosa".

-All of the excerpts come from Act I. The stories describe Act I as quite ordinary, but reading Act II drives the reader mad with the "irresistible" revealed truths: "The very banality and innocence of the first act only allowed the blow to fall afterward with more awful effect".
-Even seeing the first page of the second act is enough to draw the reader in: "If I had not caught a glimpse of the opening words in the second act I should never have finished it" ("The Repairer of Reputations").

-Chambers usually gives only scattered hints of the contents of the full play, as in this extract from "The Repairer of Reputations":

-He mentioned the establishment of the Dynasty in Carcosa, the lakes which connected Hastur, Aldebaran and the mystery of the Hyades.
-He spoke of Cassilda and Camilla, and sounded the cloudy depths of Demhe, and the Lake of Hali.
-"The scolloped tatters of the King in Yellow must hide Yhtill forever", he muttered, but I do not believe Vance heard him.
-Then by degrees he led Vance along the ramifications of the Imperial family, to Uoht and Thale, from Naotalba and Phantom of Truth, to Aldones, and then tossing aside his manuscript and notes, he began the wonderful story of the Last King.

-A similar passage occurs in "The Yellow Sign", in which two protagonists have read The King in Yellow:

-Night fell and the hours dragged on, but still we murmured to each other of the King and the Pallid Mask, and midnight sounded from the misty spires in the fog-wrapped city.
-We spoke of Hastur and of Cassilda, while outside the fog rolled against the blank window-panes as the cloud waves roll and break on the shores of Hali.

 Inspirations for The King in Yellow

 Chambers borrowed the names Carcosa, Hali and Hastur from Ambrose Bierce: specifically, his short stories "An Inhabitant of Carcosa" and "Haïta the Shepherd".
 There is no strong indication that Chambers was influenced beyond liking the names.
 For example, Hastur is a god of shepherds in "Haïta the Shepherd", but is implicitly a location in "The Repairer of Reputations", listed alongside the Hyades and Aldebaran.

-Brian Stableford has pointed out that the story "The Demoiselle d'Ys" was influenced by the stories of Théophile Gautier, such as "Arria Marcella" (1852); both Gautier and Chambers' stories feature a love affair enabled by a supernatural time slip.
+Brian Stableford has pointed out that the story "The Demoiselle d'Ys" was influenced by the stories of Théophile Gautier, such as "Arria Marcella" (1852); both Gautier and Chambers's stories feature a love affair enabled by a supernatural time slip.

-Legacy
+Legacy and influence

-Influence on Cthulhu Mythos

-H. P. Lovecraft read The King in Yellow in early 1927 and included passing references to various things and places from the book—such as the Lake of Hali and the Yellow Sign—in "The Whisperer in Darkness" (1931), one of his main Cthulhu Mythos stories.
+H. P. Lovecraft read The King in Yellow in early 1927 and included passing references to various things and places from the book, such as the Lake of Hali and the Yellow Sign, in "The Whisperer in Darkness" (1931).